- Canada Pension Plan (CPP)

 You can apply by:

-- Signing in to your online My Service Canada Account You can create an account if you do not have one. (you should hear decision within a month) or
+1) Signing in to your online My Service Canada Account.
+You can create an account if you do not have one.
+(You should receive a decision within a month)

-- Complete the paper Application for a Canada Pension Plan Retirement Pension and mail it or bring it to the Service Canada Centre (should hear from them within three months).
+2) Complete the paper Application for a Canada Pension Plan Retirement Pension and mail it or bring it to the Service Canada Centre (You should hear from them within three months).

 65 is the standard age for beginning to received CPP